moseltronics/midi-interface/README.md

 Settings are not saved.

+UART debug is disabled because both UART's are used for midi.

 ## Hardware
   - Raspberry Pi Pico Board (RP2040)
   - one optocoupler for each 'standard Midi' input (for example 6N 137)
   - a 4 x 20 display with HD44780 chip
-  - a joystick switch or 5 button switches
+  - a joystick switch or 5 buttons

 ## Used libraries